Frequently Asked Questions (FAQs)

 We do offer sample packs of birth control to get you started.
 You should start your birth control the very first Sunday after your procedure.
 If you have chosen Depo-Provera you can either pay $50.00 or use our depo, or the doctor will write you a script and you must come back within 5 days to get the injection.

-If you are interested in getting an IUD, Mirena, Tubal Ligation or Essure you must wait until you get your menstrual.
+If you are interested in getting an IUD, Mirena, Tubal Ligation, Liletta or Nexplanon you must wait until you get your menstrual.
 You can have your consultation at your 2 week follow-up.